ynab guide

 Beth, a self-employed freelancer, runs a successful small business.
 There’s no job too big or too small—she can handle it all.
 She loves staying busy.
 When it rains, it pours, with Beth sometimes juggling multiple projects at once.
 At other times, however, it can feel like she’ll never get a project again.
 The work suddenly dries up.

 As soon as the snow melts, the “for sale” signs start popping up.
-It’s not unusual for Marianne to have multiple closings each week in the spring and summer.
+It’s not unusual for Marianne to have multiple closings each week in the spring and summer, and, as a result, a lot of extra income.
 But when winter hits, sales dry up.
 Unfortunately, this is when the heating bill cranks up, along with snow removal.
 Why can’t the holidays happen during the busy season when all that extra money is around?

-If you’re trying to budget in commissioned sales, we understand how the unpredictability may have thrown your monthly budget into feast-or-famine mode in the past.
+If you’re in commissioned sales, we understand how the unpredictability may have thrown your monthly budget into feast-or-famine mode in the past.

 Tony, the wedding photographer